sav-che/TL-2/Authors/Saunders, William of Canada {std. W. Saunders, Can.}.md

-> [!cite] BHL link: this entry starts at [page 68](https://www.biodiversitylibrary.org/item/104077#page/82/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 68](https://www.biodiversitylibrary.org/page/33333207) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Saunders, William of Canada (1836-1914), English-born botanist and agricultural scientist; to Canada 1848; active as industrial pharmacist, entomologist and plant breeder; owner of a private experimental farm from 1868; professor of materia medica Western Univ., Ontario 1882-1886; director Experimental Farms Canada, 1886-1911; originated the work which led to the development by his son, Charles Edward, of the Marquis wheat; LL.D.
 Queen's (Can.)
 1896, id.
-Toronto 1903.(*W. Saunders, Can.*).
+Toronto 1903.
+**Abbreviated name**: *W. Saunders, Can.*

 #### Herbarium and types